ihjohny/Customizable-Counter/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-a counter widget that support different kinds of customization.
+A counter widget that support different kinds of customization.

 ## Features